There’s no doubt about it:

 - Add more ramshorn snails to help with the diatoms on the leaves of some of the plants.

 - Make the Ludwigia and Bacopa happier somehow

 - Eventually I’d like to totally remove the canister filter and switch to an internal pump

 Are you planning to set up a planted goldfish tank in the near future?

-Got some fun ideas?
+Got some fun ideas or tips?